GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Tips

 - Note that the timestamp from the CCTV footage is in local time (CEST, which is UTC+2) whereas the telemetry data is in UTC.
+- If you're struggling with the SQL, try entering the challenge description from the notebook into Gemini, it might help you get started.